Florian233/DPN_Generator/README.md

 * -t <num>           Maximal tokenrate.
 * -l <num>           Maximal number of feedback cycles - not necessarily the exact number of generated cycles, as this influence by randomness.
 * -p <num>           Maximal number of ports of the actors.
+* -e                 Allow token consumption rates of actors that are not equal of the production rates of the actors producing the input tokens.
+This option is experimental, and therefore it cannot be guaranteed at the moment, that deadlockfree Networks are generated!